-Earlier there was no such provision in the Act providing for the manner in which the Awards pronounced by the Labour Court or Tribunal could be executed.
-By insertion of Sub-Section (9) to Section 11, it is now provided that every award made, order issued or settlement arrived at by or before the Labour Court or Tribunal shall be executed in accordance with the procedure laid down for execution of orders or decrees of a Civil Court under Order 21 of the Code of Civil Procedure.
-The Labour Court or Tribunal which passed the Award, or made the Order or recorded the Settlement shall transmit such Award, Order or Settlement to the Civil Court having jurisdiction and such Civil Court shall execute the same, as if it were a decree passed by it.
+Earlier there was no such provision in the Act providing for Awards pronounced by could be executed.
+By insertion of Sub-Section (9) to Section 11, it is now provided that every award made, order issued or settlement arrived at by or before shall be executed in accordance with the procedure laid down for execution of orders or under Order 21 of which passed the Award, or made the Order or recorded the Settlement shall transmit such Award, Order or Settlement to the Civil Court having jurisdiction and such Civil Court shall execute the same, as if it were a decree passed by it.
 Hence, we can say that this new Amendment Act has now considerably adapted itself with the changing needs of the society with the changing time.